IkigaiLabsETH/opensearch-ai/README.md

 The **LTL AI Travel Assistant** taps into Mem0’s memory capabilities to deliver context-aware, personalized responses.
 As you engage, it continuously learns and refines, offering ever more tailored travel recommendations.
 This creates a unique AI experience that reduces costs while enhancing user satisfaction.
 Think of it as a self-improving memory layer for AI agents—a personalized search engine that learns your preferences as you explore the top 1000 hotels that LiveTheLife.TV has curated the past 20 years.
 It's like a perplexity clone, but for you.

 ## Lifestyle Design by LiveTheLifeTV.
-Made with love.
+Driven by dreams.
 Powered by

 - [Mem0](https://mem0.ai) - Automatic memory collection and retrival
 - [Vercel AI ADK](https://github.com/vercel/ai) - A framework for building AI applications